AngleProtocol/angle-docs/borrowing-module/vaults/liquidations.md

 ### Health Factor

 Each vault has its own collateral ratio (`CR`).
 Together with the collateral factor (`CF`), they are used to compute the health factor of an open vault.
-For example, for a vault with 160€ worth of collateral and 100 agEUR borrowed, if the collateral factor is 2/3:
+For example, for a vault with 160€ worth of collateral and 100 EURA borrowed, if the collateral factor is 2/3:

 $$
 \texttt{HF = CR * CF} \\ \texttt{HF} = 160/100 * 2/3 = 1.07